 If you’re the sort of person who bases important career decisions on the calibre of food options near the office, then you’ll probably want to make an extra effort for your next interview in Farringdon.
 This part of EC1 is where your New Year’s resolution to “bring lunch in from home a bit more” ends up cold and ignored, probably in a Tupperware box at the bottom of the work fridge, where it belongs.

-But not all of us have a Hix or St John-worthy expense account handy, and you won’t always want to balance a takeaway box from Leather Lane market on your knees, so when the inevitable happens and you want to venture out for lunch with the people you work with here’s where to go for an affordable, sit-down lunch in Farringdon and Clerkenwell.
+But not all of us have a Hix or St John-worthy expense account handy, and you won’t always want to balance a takeaway box from Leather Lane market on your knees, so when the inevitable happens and you want to venture out for lunch with the people you work with, here’s where to go.

 This Korean restaurant is pretty small, and usually busy, yet they’ll still usually be able to find you a table sharpish.
 It’s worth waiting a few minutes anyway though: the service is fast, the staff are friendly, and there’s a very affordable set lunch menu covering all your Korean favorites like bibimbap, kimchi, and bulgogi.
 The portions are slightly smaller than the main menu though, so if you’re starving, bump on a side of crispy dumplings to start.